mflatt/zuo/README.md

 You can also create an instance of Zuo with a set of libraries embedded as a heap image.
 Embedding a heap image has two advantages:

- * No extra directory of module sources is needed.
+ * No extra directory of library modules is necessary.

  * Zuo can start much faster.